If you're betting on the First Round Leader market for this event then check out our new combined FRL form/event stats here!

-Over on the European Tour, Paul Williams previews the Portugal Masters - you can read his thoughts on that event here.
+Over on the European Tour, Paul Williams previews the British Masters - you can read his thoughts on that event here.

-Course Guide: The Kuala Lumpur G&CC West Course is an original Nelson and Wright design.
+Course Guide: TPC Kuala Lumpur's West Course is an original Nelson and Wright design.
 The course is a short (7,005 yard), scoreable Par 72, that features the traditional split of four par-3, ten par-4 and four par-5 holes.
 Seven of the par-4s are sub-425 yards with five of those at 400 yards or less.
-Greens averaging 6,500 sq.ft. run to 11 on the stimpmeter and feature Seashore Paspalum.
+Greens averaging 6,500 sq.ft. run to 11 on the stimpmeter and feature TifEagle Bermudagrass.

-Course Overview: The West Course at Kuala Lumpur G&CC is an interesting test where players can choose to be aggressive or conservative with equal opportunity.
-The course is short for PGA Tour professionals and 2015 saw scoring at record low levels - this was helped by the fact that lift, clean and place was in operation and that there was virtually no wind.
-2015 also saw a couple of course detail changes that produced lower scoring.
-The 280-yard par-4 14th saw a new tee which allowed for a straight tee shot.
-The difficult par-5 18th hole, which played as the toughest of the par 5s in 2014, also was reconfigured to provide a bigger drive landing area, encouraging more players to go for the green in two shots.
-2016 sees the par-4 9th hole extended by 20 yards (to 24 yards), taking the course to over 7,000 yards for the first time in its history.
+Course Overview: The West Course at TPC Kuala Lumpur is an interesting test where players can choose to be aggressive or conservative with equal opportunity.
+The course is short for PGA Tour professionals.
+Wind never tends to be a factor here and conditions are always hot and humid plus very soft and receptive.
+The ball travels a long way in these climes and with a number of short par-4s and par-5s to attack, this course is always there for the taking.
+Indeed slightly firmer conditions (no, lift, clean and place) and a slight breeze saw the course rise from 44th easiest to 41st easiest on the PGA Tour last season.
+It's certainly not a challenge, indeed the course has received some small changes over the past few years with the aim of helping scoring even further.
+2015 saw the 280-yard par-4 14th get a new tee box which allowed for a straight tee shot.
+The difficult par-5 18th hole, which played as the toughest of the par-5s in 2014, was also reconfigured to provide a bigger drive landing area, encouraging more players to go for the green in two shots.
+2016 saw the par-4 9th hole extended by 20 yards (to 24 yards), taking the course to over 7,000 yards for the first time in its history.

 Effectively the West Course is the kind of test that allows some of the world's best players plenty of birdie chances.
-The course may not play quite as soft as it did 12 months ago, but expect scoring on the same level as we saw at Silverado last week.
-Plotters can prosper, as can those with a more expansive, powerful game - take Justin Thomas, Adam Scott and Brendan Steele from last year.
+Plotters can prosper, as can those with a more expansive, powerful game - take two-time winner here Justin Thomas and compare and contrast with Pat Perez.
+High-class ball-strikers of the ilk of Keegan Bradley, Xander Schauffele, Adam Scott, Brendan Steele and Hideki Matsuyama from the past 3 renewals have all gone close as well.
 What's for sure is that players with a liking for birdies and hot, humid conditions will inevitably come to the front.
 Plus look for those who are exceptional with a short iron from 175 yards and in.

 Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
 Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

-Published Predictor Model: Our published CIMB Classic predictor is available here.
-You can build your own tailor-made model using the variables listed on the left hand side.
-Key players in the Top 5 of the Predictor are Ryan Moore (Predictor number 1), Hideki Matsuyama, Kevin Na, Adam Scott and Scott Piercy.
+Published Predictor Model: Our published predictor is available here.
+You can build your own model using the variables listed on the left hand side.
+Top 10 of my published predictor are Justin Thomas, Kevin Na, Ryan Palmer, Danny Lee, Billy Horschel, Ryan Moore, Gary Woodland, Keegan Bradley, Marc Leishman and Cameron Smith.

-Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the PGA Championship and includes PGA Tour, European Tour and web.com Playoff events.
-Players must have played in a minimum of 3 events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 8-tournament window that stretches back to the PGA Championship includes PGA Tour, European Tour and web.com Playoff events.
+Players must have played in a minimum of 2 Tour events to be included and rankings are based on performance relative to the rest of the field:

 Tournament Trends & Key Factors: Analysing the final stats of Kuala Lumpur G&CC winners since 2013 gives us a little more insight into the requirements for this test: